DC-10 Air Tanker: Incidents

-Tanker 910 experienced its first serious aviation incident on June 25, 2007.
+Tanker 910 experienced its only serious aviation incident on June 25, 2007.
 While on its third run over the White Fire in the Kern County mountains near Tehachapi, California, the aircraft was in a left bank while turning from base to final approach.
 It encountered sinking air, the left wing dropped, and the aircraft descended 100–200 ft lower than expected.
 The left wing struck several trees before pilots were able to power out of the descent.
 The aircraft climbed to altitude for a controllability check and to dump its load of retardant, then returned to its base in Victorville, California where it made an emergency landing and was grounded pending an investigation, inspection, and repairs.

 A post-incident investigation by the US National Transportation Safety Board revealed that the aircraft had suffered damage to the left wing's leading edge slats, ailerons and flaps.
 Despite the incident, Cal Fire stated that they were happy with the aircraft.
 The aircraft returned to the sky for a test flight after repairs on July 30, 2007.